tabonka/stefan-rasuo-fatcat-task/README.md

 - **Dynamic validation**: Accepts any ZodSchema and uses it for form validation ``formSchema``
 - **Dynamic structuring**: Structure input fields freely by making a callback function ``renderForm``
-- **Custom form input**: Honestly i don't remmember why i did this, but atleast it has error handling built-in :D
+- **Custom form input**: Honestly I don't remmember why I did this, but atleast it has error handling built-in :D
 ```
 const formContentExample = (
         register: UseFormRegister<FieldValues>,